dhellmann/pymotw-3/source/uuid/index.rst

 .. module:: uuid
     :synopsis: Universally unique identifiers

-:Purpose: The :mod:`uuid` module implements Universally Unique Identifiers as described in RFC 4122.
+:Purpose: The ``uuid`` module implements Universally Unique Identifiers as described in RFC 4122.

 :rfc:`4122` defines a system for creating universally unique identifiers for resources in a way that does not require a central